-Martin Luther King Day on Monday, Jan.
-21, offers a chance for moms and dads to teach children of every age that it’s not just for sledding, streaming movies or teasing your little brother.
+Martin Luther King Jr. Day offers a chance for moms and dads to teach children of every age that it’s not just a day off of school.

-It’s also an opportunity to share a message about the significance of the 36-year-old national holiday that falls on the third Monday in January and why grown-ups and kids have it off to honor the late civil rights leader.
+It’s an opportunity to share a message about the significance of the national holiday that falls on the third Monday in January, and explain why grown-ups and kids have it off to honor the late civil rights leader.

 Hopefully every kid is learning in school about Dr. King, who was born in Atlanta on Jan.
 15, 1929 and became a Baptist minister and civil rights leader who fought in the 1950s and 1960s to end Southern segregation through peaceful protests and nonviolent marches and was assassinated on April 4, 1968.